-Students will have the opportunity to utilize and develop their leadership abilities and skills by service to other students and the College through the Student Government Association, which is advised by a staff member.
-Participation in the Christian Service program and various college committees will also allow students to be involved in leadership opportunities.
-Furthermore, students have the opportunity to develop leadership abilities and skills through the College's curriculum by enrolling in leadership courses that are offered throughout the year.
+Students will have the opportunity to utilize and develop their leadership abilities by service to other students and the College through the Student Government Association, which is advised by a staff member.
+Participation in the Christian Service program will also allow students to be involved in leadership opportunities.
+Furthermore, students can develop leadership skills through the College's curriculum by enrolling in leadership offered throughout the year.